 3478.27 years of precision!
-Mathematically speaking, Ludwig Oechslin’s selene, his moon phase watch, incorporates the world’s most accurate moon phase indication ever found in a wristwatch.
+Mathematically speaking, Ludwig Oechslin’s moon phase watch incorporates one of the world’s most accurate moon phase indications ever found in a wristwatch.
 And it’s based on just five components.

 If conventional watches do have a moon phase indication, it’s usually tucked away in a small window somewhere on the dial.
 The ochs und junior moon phase is different – here, the whole dial forms part of the indication: the moon revolves around the centre, which represents Earth.
 The large dot at 12 o’clock represents the sun.

 The indication not only shows the illuminated, visible portion of the moon, but also its current position relative to Earth and the sun.